lkhedlund/python-resource-wall/README.md

-# python-resource-wall (In Development)
-A fork of the Science Wall project with a focus on Python and Django resources.
-I'm working on rewriting the app in Django in small stages, starting with the basic structure and working on migrating all of the sinatra apps' features.
+# Python/Django Resource Wall
+A simple web app I used as a way to practice writing Django apps.
+I forked a previous project so that I could focus on learning the framework and applying some of the features in a new way.

+# Get started
+Visit the app at [http://lkhedlund.pythonanywhere.com/](http://lkhedlund.pythonanywhere.com/) and log in using the guest credentials:
+Username: `yamnuska` Password: `rockies1`

+# Features to be added
+- Sort by tag or created date
+- Improved bootstrap styling
+- User profile and login
+- Search function